Brookcodes/Sentence-Tracker/README.md

 ---

-## Task 2: Sentence Structure Application
+## Task: Sentence Structure Application

 This program takes a sentence as input from the user and performs the following actions: